 Transparency is one of our key organisational values.
 We disclose our RI activity on our website, publishing quarterly stewardship and voting reports, annual RI & Stewardship reports and our TCFD report.
 We are committed to improving transparency and reporting in relation to our RI activities, which include climate change related activities.

-We will keep our Partner Funds and our stakeholders informed on our progress of implementing the Climate Change Policy, as well as our exposure to the risks and opportunities of climate change.
+We will keep our Partner Funds and our stakeholders informed on our progress of implementing the Climate Change Policy and Net Zero commitment, as well as our exposure to the risks and opportunities of climate change.
+This will include: